 Free play bonuses are designed more for you to try out the bingo site rather than for you to win money.
 They usually come with large playthough requirements and maximum winnings caps so you don’t always win, but for the purposes of seeing if you like the bingo site they are perfect way to play without risking any of your own funds.

-All sites that have no deposit bingo bonuses also offer deposit bonuses too if you want to carry on playing so for me this is a no lose option.
+All sites that have no deposit bingo bonuses also offer deposit bonuses too if you want to carry on playing.

 If you’ve found a bingo website that you like, or you are confident you will like, then you may want to take the introductory bonus offer.
 Bingo attracts bigger percentage bonuses than any other type of virtual gaming allowing customers to get a huge amount of free funds from a very low deposit (usually £10).